dewi-alliance/hotspot-manufacturers/ugwan-pro.md

 * Have you shipped anything in the past?
   Yes
 * Which countries have you previously shipped regulatory FCC or CE approved products?
-  U.S., Canada, Netherlands, French, Switchland
+  U.S., Canada, Netherlands, France, Switchland